pdfgrader/pdfgrader/README.md

 - There should not be any trailing spaces

+- There should be a space between `//` and the start of the comment

 ### Naming:

 - Variable names should reflect what they will be used for, easily understandable and in

 - Follow Vala conventions for naming identifiers.

-	- Variables and class fields are lowercase_with_underscores.
+	- Variables, methods and class fields are lowercase_with_underscores.

 	- Namespaces and class names are CamelCased.

-	- Method names are all lowercase and use underscores to separate words